EA11R/Suzuki-42P-ECU/QSF_RUSEFI_ADAPTER/readme.md

 ## COP HARNESS EXPLAINED
 <img width="442" alt="Screen Shot 1445-09-10 at 4 02 22 AM" src="https://github.com/EA11R/Suzuki-42P-ECU/assets/82368250/1bf7319e-855b-4e43-8ece-d20ddba9131a">

+## WARNING
+please use orignal IG power to power ur coil pack harness instead of direct ecu feed don't use 12V on ecu extra plug to feed it with power as I only use them for testing

+## Wiring order
 **IGN 1 = CLY 1**

 **IGN 2 = CLY 2**